The shy Edelweiss

 Easter on Skye 2018 - more winter than spring

-Various hills were climbed in snow conditions on Friday by members 'on the way' north.
+Various hills climbed in snow conditions on Friday by members 'on the way' north.

 Saturday, two members set off for a Graham on the Trotternish ridge and enjoyed the views.
 A larger group traversed over Belig to Garbh-bheinn with mixed rock and hard snow, crampons essential.
 While two others investigated ice climbing conditions.